StatPan/AssemblyMCP/README.md

 We welcome contributions!
 Please see [CONVENTIONS.md](docs/CONVENTIONS.md) for coding standards, setup instructions, and the process for submitting pull requests.

+## Contributing

+We welcome contributions!
+Please see [CONVENTIONS.md](docs/CONVENTIONS.md) for coding standards, setup instructions, and the process for submitting pull requests.

 ## License

 MIT